West End theatre

 West End theatre is mainstream professional theatre staged in the large theatres in and near the West End of London.
-Along with New York City's Broadway theatre, West End theatre is usually considered to represent the highest level of commercial theatre in the English-speaking world.
+Along with New York City's Broadway theatre, West End theatre represents the highest level of commercial theatre in the English-speaking world.
 Seeing a West End show is a common tourist activity in London.
-Famous screen actors, British and international alike, frequently appear on the London stage.
+Prominent screen actors, British and international alike, frequently appear on the London stage.

-There are a total of 39 theatres in the West End, with the Theatre Royal, Drury Lane, opened in May 1663, the oldest theatre in London.
-The Savoy Theatre – built as a showcase for the popular series of comic operas of Gilbert and Sullivan – was entirely lit by electricity in 1881.
+There are about 40 theatres in the West End.
+The Theatre Royal, Drury Lane, opened in 1663, is the oldest theatre in London.
+The Savoy Theatre—built as a showcase for the popular series of comic operas of Gilbert and Sullivan—was entirely lit by electricity in 1881.

-The Society of London Theatre (SOLT) announced that 2018 was a record year for the capital's theatre industry with attendances topping 15.5 million for the first time since the organisation began collecting audience data in 1986.
+The Society of London Theatre (SOLT) announced that 2018 was a record year for the capital's theatre industry: attendances topped 15.5 million for the first time since the organisation began collecting audience data in 1986.
 Box office revenues exceeded £765 million.
-While attendance in 2019 was down 1.4% compared to the previous year, box office revenues reached a record £799 million.
+Attendance slipped 1.4% the next year, but box office revenues reached a record £799 million.
+In 2023, audiences reached a record 17.1 million.

-The majority of West End theatres are owned by the Ambassador Theatre Group, Delfont Mackintosh Theatres, Nimax Theatres, LW Theatres, and the Nederlander Organization.
+Most West End theatres are owned by the ATG Entertainment, Delfont Mackintosh Theatres, Nimax Theatres, LW Theatres, and the Nederlander Organization.

 History

 Theatre in London flourished after the English Reformation.
 The first permanent public playhouse, known as The Theatre, was constructed in 1576 in Shoreditch by James Burbage.
 It was soon joined by The Curtain.
 Both are known to have been used by William Shakespeare's company.
-In 1599, the timber from The Theatre was moved to Southwark, where it was used in building the Globe Theatre in a new theatre district formed beyond the controls of the City corporation.
-Regarding theatre as sinful, these theatres were closed in 1642 due to the Puritans who would later influence the interregnum of 1649.
-On 24 January 1643, the actors protested against the ban by writing a pamphlet titled The Actors remonstrance or complaint for the silencing of their profession, and banishment from their severall play-houses.
+In 1599, the timber from The Theatre was moved to Southwark, where it was used to build the Globe Theatre in a new theatre district beyond the controls of the City corporation.

+The Puritans, who regarded theatre as sinful, closed them in 1642.
+On 24 January 1643, actors protested the ban by writing a pamphlet, "The Actors remonstrance or complaint for the silencing of their profession, and banishment from their severall play-houses".

-After the Restoration (1660), Puritan legislation was declared null and void, and theatre among other arts exploded.
-Two companies were licensed to perform, the Duke's Company and the King's Company.
+After the Restoration (1660), Puritan legislation was declared null and void, and theatre (among other arts) exploded.
+Two companies were licensed to perform: the Duke's Company and the King's Company.
 Performances were held in converted buildings, such as Lisle's Tennis Court.
 The first West End theatre, known as Theatre Royal in Bridges Street, was designed by Thomas Killigrew and built on the site of the present Theatre Royal, Drury Lane.
 It opened on 7 May 1663 and was destroyed by a fire nine years later.
 It was replaced by a new structure designed by Christopher Wren and renamed the Theatre Royal, Drury Lane.
 One of the first actresses on the stage, Nell Gwyn became a star of restoration comedy.